abrik1/xpykg/README.md

-# xpkg
+## xpkg(XPkg - a script which kinda functions like a package manager)
-xpkg is a simple package manager for Windows XP which installs software for XP(x86 currently) so that users dont have to look for random webpages for software
+xpkg is a script for Windows XP which installs software for XP(x86 currently) so that users dont have to look for random webpages for software.
+It downloads the setup.exe of the available softwares and then runs the setup.exe and for uninstall where uninstall.exe is saved according to that the program is removed...

-# requirements:
+### requirements:
 - python 3.4

+#### python libs:
+- json[in python 3.4]
+- requests

+**NOTE**: right now it works only

-# software todo
+### software todo
 - [ ] Firefox 52.9
 - [ ] Chrome 49
 - [ ] Notepad++ 7.9.2